 If you want to reduce the amount of sugar you consume in your drink, I recommend that you use unsweetened almond milk.
 Not only is it naturally low in calories but it’s also rich in good fats.
 It’s an excellent source of vitamin E which is a fat-soluble antioxidant that protects your body from free radical damage.

 2. Greek Yogurt

-I love me some creamy smoothies and to honest, strawberries don’t exactly give you the same texture as bananas.
-But don’t you worry, of course I found a workaround!
+I love me some creamy smoothies and to be honest, strawberries don’t exactly give you the same texture as bananas.
+But don’t you worry, of course, I found a workaround!
 Greek yogurt is creamy, high in protein and will keep you full.
 Triple threat.
 Discover more surprising benefits of Greek Yogurt in this post.